web-infra-dev/modern.js/packages/builder/builder-doc/en/config/source/preEntry.md

 - Type: `string | string[]`
 - Default: `undefined`

 Add a script before the entry file of each page.
 This script will be executed before the page code.
-If can be used to execute global logics, such as polyfill injection.
+It can be used to execute global logics, such as polyfill injection.

 #### Add a single script